doecode/server/README.md

 ${publishing.host} | base URL for submitting final metadata to OSTI (via /submit API)
 ${datacite.username} | (optional) DataCite user account name for registering DOIs
 ${datacite.password} | (optional) DataCite account password for DOI registration
+${datacite.baseurl} | (optional) DataCite base URL prefix to use for DOI registration

+If optional parameters, such as the DataCite settings, are left blank, those features will not apply.

 Execute the back-end via: